syntasso/kratix-docs/docs/_partials/_using-multiple-promises.md

 ### Install all required Promises {#install-all-promises}

 In order for an application team to deploy an application to a dev environment they require a relational datastore (postgres), networking for user traffic (Knative), and a CI/CD service for ongoing improvements (Jenkins).
-To deliver this functionality on-demand with Kratix install the required Promises on your platform cluster:
+To deliver this functionality on-demand with Kratix install the required Promises on your Platform Cluster:

 ```console
 kubectl --context kind-platform apply --filename https://raw.githubusercontent.com/syntasso/kratix/main/samples/postgres/postgres-promise.yaml